jrobinso/hdf5-indexed-reader/README.md

 ```

-See unit test files in the "test" folder for more examples.
+See examples folder for node cjs and es examples.